podxref/Podcast-API/README.md

 # Podcast-API
 APIs to enable a personality based podcast search and navigation on podcast players.
-This API provides the underlying data and images to provide a Netflix or X-ray type experiance for your users.
+This API provides the underlying data and images to provide a Netflix or X-ray type experience for your users.
 Please contact support@podxref.com to obtain a required pass key.